 Our Trauma-Informed and Holistic Therapy Services in California & Florida

 Discover the possibilities of online therapy at Laurel Therapy Collective.
 Our dedicated team of therapists is well-versed in addressing a wide range of mental health issues, ensuring tailored support for each person.
-From anxiety to LGBTQ concerns, couples' therapy, therapy for lawyers, holistic therapy, EMDR therapy, trauma therapy, therapy for burnout, and the challenges faced by teenagers, we've got you covered.
+From anxiety to LGBTQ queer and lesbian therapy, couples' therapy, therapy for lawyers, holistic therapy, EMDR therapy, trauma therapy, Enneagram therapy, therapy for burnout, therapy for young adults, and the challenges faced by teenagers, we've got you covered.
 We serve Santa Cruz, Los Angeles, and San Francisco, and all of California and Florida.
 Our approach is rooted in affirming your identity, promoting anti-racism, body positivity, and sex positivity.
 You deserve to reclaim your happiness and find comfort in your own skin.